MikelBazelli/PetMe/README.md

 ## How to run

-Download and extract the .zip folder.
-Then, navigate to the index.html file for running the website. html>index.html
+Download the files, then navigate to the index.html file for running the website. html>index.html